-In a Health Technology Assessment (HTA), a comparative effectiveness review of the use of POEM for treating EA compared to either LHM or PD concluded that the existing evidence, primarily from low-quality studies, indicates that the POEM treatment has potential but unproven benefit, is generally safe, and may obtain results comparable to both LHM and PD for the majority of efficacy and harmful outcomes (Hayes, 2022).
-The evidence comparing POEM to LHM is moderate (16 studies), whereas evidence comparing POEM to PD is limited.
-It should be noted that there were no eligible randomized controlled trials found in the literature, and many of the findings from nonrandomized studies need to be confirmed through more rigorous study designs and longer follow-up periods.
-The HTA also noted a lack of discussion of the clinical significance of any differences detected from baseline or between groups in the evaluated studies and recommended that more studies of fair to good quality be conducted to determine the most effective treatment protocols for patients, patient selection criteria, and long-term outcomes.
+A comparative effectiveness review on the use of POEM for treating EA compared to either LHM or PD in a Health Technology Assessment concluded that the existing evidence, primarily from low-quality studies, indicates that the POEM treatment has potential but unproven benefit, is generally safe, and may obtain results comparable to both LHM and PD for the majority of efficacy and harmful outcomes.
+The evidence comparing POEM with LHM is moderate (16 studies), whereas evidence for POEM versus PD was presented is small (4 studies).
+It is noted that no eligible randomized controlled trials were identified in the literature and many of the findings from nonrandomized studies need to be confirmed through more rigorous study designs and longer follow-up periods.
+The authors also noted the lack of discussion of clinical significance of any differences detected from baseline or between groups in the evaluated studies and recommended that more studies of fair to good quality be conducted for additional studies of fair to good quality to determine the most effective treatment protocols for patients, patient selection criteria, and information on long-term outcomes (Health Technology Assessment; Jan 2022).